Zubee-max/new-era-code/README.md

 #This is confirmed as clean
 #Code is ready to merge to the master branch
 #Please do not make any changes to the master branch

+remove CEO's number from the user facing interface